harpercheng91/StatsConsulting/README.md

 # Statistical Consulting
-This repository is home to R codes for statistical consulting cases (STAT 551)
+This repository is home to R code and consulting reports for statistical consulting cases